ybhphoenix/ACloserLook_FIGARO/python code/README.md

 configuration parameters:
 1. delta: The tolerable variation of delay differences for periodicity conditions.
-A smaller value of delta represents a more stringent requirement, which will cause less feedback polynomial to be detected and filtered.
+A smaller value of delta represents a more stringent requirement, which will cause less feedback polynomials to be detected and filtered.
 2. DIV_min: the minimum value of DIVδ or DIVδ’.
 The proposed periodic conditions are easier to be satisfied with a smaller value of DIV_min, which will cause more feedback polynomials to be detected and filtered.
 However, a smaller value of DIV_min brings the signal of periodic oscillations closer to the glitch.